HCRitter/PSTerminalBoom/README.md

 ## Warning

-This module is still in the prove of concept (PoC) phase.
+This module is still in the proof of concept (PoC) phase.
 Be aware as this module will make changes to your Windows Terminal Settings.Json file!

 ## Requirements